jfrez/allmanssky/README.md

 radar.

 Planets belong to solar systems orbiting colorful stars.
+These systems are generated procedurally in three dimensions so you can travel forever without hitting an edge.
 Planets are about 100 times the size of your ship, while stars are around 500 times larger.
 Their gravity pulls on the player so you can land on planets to refuel and heal, but touching a star will slowly damage your ship.
 Some worlds also replenish fuel,